ivanmoore/seedy/README.md

 # seedy

-To build the dependencies, run
+## Without using Docker

-`./build.sh`
+To install the dependencies, run

-To build the docker image, run
+`./install-dependencies.sh`

-`docker build -t seedy .`
+## Using Docker

-To run the tests in a docker container, run
+To run the tests in the seedy container, run

-`docker run seedy`
+`docker-compose run seedy bash`